 - OR use radial search to select a local delivery area.

 How to use radial search in Lucidpress

-Once selected, our team will print and send your mail directly within a matter of days.
-There's no need to bombard your local post office with mail, and you can take the stress out of building an offline marketing campaign that works.
+Once selected, press the proverbial "go" button and use the direct mail marketing integration to send your mail directly within a matter of days.
+There's no need to stop at your local post office with oodles of mail, thus, taking the stress out of building a direct mail marketing campaign.